-FreeRecruitingWebinar.org is honored to have support and guidance from dedicated Advisory Board members who seek to help us with our mission to educate high school student-athletes and their families, in addition to high school coaches and counselors.
+FreeRecruitingWebinar.org is honored to have support and guidance from dedicated Advisory Board members who seek to help us with our mission to educate high school student-athletes and their families, high school coaches and counselors.

 Inducted into the Pro Football Hall of Fame in 2014, Derrick Brooks played 14 seasons for the Tampa Bay Buccaneers after being selected in the first round (28th overall) of the 1995 NFL Draft.
 Brooks was the NFL’s Defensive Player of the Year in 2002 and was named to 10 consecutive Pro Bowls, tied for second in NFL history for most consecutive Pro Bowls by a linebacker.
 He was a team captain who was instrumental in leading Tampa Bay to its first Super Bowl championship following the 2002 season.
 Off the field, Brooks has earned numerous awards for his civic work, including the 2000 Walter Payton/NFL Man of the Year award, the 2004 Byron “Whizzer” White Award and the 2003 Bart Starr Award.
 He continues his service to the community through Derrick Brooks Charities.

 During his 10 seasons on the field, Quarles helped lead the Buccaneers to three division titles (1999, 2002 and 2005) while also earning a world championship following the 2002 season in Super Bowl XXXVII.
 He made his first Pro Bowl appearance in 2002 as a member of the top-ranked defensive unit in the NFL.
 Quarles was a member of a Buccaneers defense that ranked first in the NFL in total defense on two occasions (2002 and 2004) and finished in the Top 10 in eight of his 10 years as a player.
 Off the field, Quarles founded the IMPACT Foundation, which has raised over $500,000 and impacted the lives of over 3,000 at-risk single-parent families in the Tampa Bay Area.